 Ten fingers, ten toes.
 That is what every parent hopes for when they see their baby for the first time.
 Is that what they all get?
 Not all, but most.
 When my daughter was born we hoped to see her turn out like the rest of us.
 The same human genetics that we have cultivated for the last five hundred years.

 Huge steps in science had given us the opportunity to modify our physical appearance while in the womb.
 Colorful skin was coveted in society by so many.
 My partner and I were blue skinned.
 Deep discussions between he and I resulted in the decision that our baby would carry our modified genetics without fetus status checks.
 And, boy, were we wrong.
 We had hoped for purple or blue skin with orange eyes and a full head of hair.
-Cole came out with pale skin that was horrifying.
+Cole came out with pale skin that was simply horrifying.
 Her eyes were dark brown and she was bald.

-My mother of birth disowned me the very moment that she laid eyes on Cole, saying that I was a disgrace on her lineage and that she never wanted to speak to me again.
+My mother of birth disowned me the very moment that she laid eyes on Cole, saying that I was a disgrace to her lineage and that she never wanted to speak to me again.
 My partner, who had helped me to sign the birth ordinance, left my side and never came back.
-When I returned home with Cole, all of my partner’s belongings were already gone.
+When I returned home with Cole, all of my partner’s belongings were gone.

 In Carthage, Cole had been labeled a historical oddity and a violation of discord.
-Creating such a violation reminded all scientists and doctors of the ugliness that we once were.
+Creating such a violation reminded all scientists and doctors of the ugliness we once were.
 This ugliness caused wars.
 Although we do not know what it meant, the term racism was used constantly in our history pamphlets to describe the past cause of war.
 The colors that Cole displayed in her outside appearance was considered to be a slap in the face to all who laid eyes upon her.